 Halloween ghosts, bats and monsters to make

-Welcome to another Wacky Wednesday project – celebrating Halloween.
+Welcome to another Wacky Workshops project – celebrating Halloween.

 What is it about Halloween that gets our imagination so excited?

 Is it because Halloween is the one occasion it’s considered really cool to show off your creativity?

 Is it because we like to be scared?
 Some would argue that by dressing up as our fears we are embracing them.

 Is it because Halloween is the one night you can look and act as anything or anyone and be accepted and not judged?

 The Halloween celebration is not as big here in Australia as it is in other countries, such as the USA, but its popularity is growing all the time.

 For kids, it’s just a great excuse to get dressed up in their favourite character’s clothes and eat yummy lollies.
 Oh, and make fun crafts.

 This week’s projects include a scary mask, a bat you can hang outside, a surprising little Halloween ghost and a tiny scarecrow.